ljwall/haskell_scheme/README.md

 - Supports functional closures.
 - Dynamic strong typing.

-Like other LISPs, Scheme is built around lists.
+As a LISP, Scheme is built around lists.
 Code is expressed in lists, and lists are used as a data type.

 Lists are used for function calls: